Diaspora (social network): Features

 Diaspora is intended to address privacy concerns related to centralized social networks.
 It is constructed of a network of nodes, called pods, hosted by many different individuals and institutions.
 Each node operates a copy of the Diaspora software, which is a personal web server with social networking capabilities.
 Users of the network can host a pod on their own server or create an account on any existing pod of their choice.
 From that pod, they can interact with other users on all other pods.
 Diaspora users retain ownership of their data and do not assign ownership rights.
 The software is specifically designed to allow users to download all their images and text that have been uploaded at any time.

 The developers consider the distributed nature of the network crucial to its design and success:

-Diaspora has been specifically noted by NPR for its policy that allows the use of pseudonyms, in contrast to competitor Facebook, which does not.
+Diaspora allows the use of pseudonyms, in contrast to competitor Facebook, which does not.

 The Diaspora software allows user posts to be designated as either "public" or "limited".
 In the latter case, posts may only be read by people assigned to one of the groups, termed aspects, which the user has approved to view the post.
 Each new account is assigned several default aspects – friends, family, work and acquaintances – and the user can add as many custom aspects as they like.
 It is possible to follow another user's public posts without the mutual friending required by other social networks.
 Users can also send private messages, called conversations.
 A user can filter their news stream by aspect.

 Posts in Diaspora can include hashtags and "mentions" (a username preceded by an @ symbol).
 Users can upload photos to posts, and can format text and links using Markdown.
 Posts can be propagated to connected accounts on WordPress, Twitter and Tumblr.
 Diaspora supports embedding of media from YouTube, Vimeo and a number of other sites, and also supports OpenGraph previews.
 A key part of the original Diaspora software design concept was that it should act as a "social aggregator", allowing posts to be easily imported from Facebook, the pre-2018 Tumblr, and Twitter.
 As Village Voice writer Nick Pinto explained, "the idea is that this lowers the barriers to joining the network, and as more of your friends join, you no longer need to bounce communications through Facebook.
 Instead, you can communicate directly, securely, and without running exchanges past the prying eyes of Zuckerberg and his business associates."
 As of 2016, the API for this feature was still under discussion.

 Friendica instances are also a part of the Diaspora social network since Friendica natively supports the Diaspora protocol.